zflegle3/where-is-waldo/README.md

 [Live Demo Here!](https://zflegle3.github.io/where-is-waldo/)

 ## Summary
-This project, made with React and Firebase, was built as part of The Odin Project Fullstack JavaScript curriculum to practice using a backend to store data.
-This application allows users to play the game Where's Waldo by selecting locations on the gameboard where they think the 3 hidden characters are located.
-The selected coordinates are then compared with the character coordinates stored with a Firebase database to determine if the selection was correct.
+This project was built as part of The Odin Project Fullstack JavaScript curriculum to practice using a backend to store data.
+It allows users to play the game Where's Waldo by selecting locations on the gameboard where they think the 3 hidden characters are located.
+The selected coordinates are compared with the character's actual coordinates to determine if the selection was correct.
 Checkout the demo link above and the gameplay instuctions below to give it a try!

 ## Features
 * Where's Waldo gameplay with two different levels